1. What is the GSFL?

 2. Why the name “Germanic” and not “German”?

-No, this name is not a mistake but was purposefully chosen to reflect the international team of the GSFL whose research deals with one of the world’s Germanic languages: Afrikaans, Danish, Dutch, English, German, Swedish, etc..
-At the GSFL2013, no less than 15 different countries were represented.
-In the upcoming GSFL2016, the sociolinguistic diversity promises to be even greater.
+No, this name is not a mistake but was purposefully chosen to reflect the international team of the GSFL whose research deals with one of the world’s Germanic languages: Afrikaans, Danish, Dutch, English, German, Norwegian, Swedish, etc..
+Since its start, more than 20 different nationalities have been represented at GSFL events.

 3. Do I have to be a linguist in order to attend?